carpentries-incubator/pangenomics/_episodes/10-tda-in-pangenomes.md

 > ## Exercise 2: Changing the dimension of the simplices
-> When we create the object `simplexTree` we define that the maximum dimension of the simplices were 8.
+> When we create the object `simplexTree` we define that the maximum dimension of the simplices was 8.
 Change this parameter.
 > With the new parameter, how many simplices do you obtain?
-An edges?
+And edges?
 > If you run all the code with this new parameter, how many families do you obtain in the core?
 > > ## Solution
 > >